SkylineCommunications/dataminer-docs/connector-help/connector_help/Anevia_Flamingo_400A.md

 ### General Settings

-On this page, you can **reboot the server** and configure the basic driver settings.
+On this page, you can **reboot the server** and configure the basic connector settings.
 The latter include the **default location** where configuration files are exported and the credentials to access the **SOAP interface**.